Siddharth-Bose/X-States/README.md

 # 🗺️ X-States

-A ReactJS application that provides a dynamic dropdown interface for selecting countries, states, and cities using the [Crio Location Selector API](https://crio-location-selector.onrender.com/).
+A ReactJS application that provides a dynamic dropdown interface for selecting countries, states, and cities using the [Location Selector API](https://crio-location-selector.onrender.com/).
 The app populates dropdowns based on user selection and displays the selected location dynamically.

 ---